Continuous Delivery for Puppet Enterprise multi-region reference architectures

 PE Clusters connectivity

-PE clusters connecting to cd4pe in any of these setups have no requirements to be in the same region or Data centre as long as appropriate ports and connectivity are available.
+PE clusters connecting to Continuous Delivery for PE in any of these setups have no requirements to be in the same region or Data centre as long as appropriate ports and connectivity are available.